kigichang/candle-lstm/README.md

 Re-implementing Candle LSTM inference to speed inference up, including bidirectional LSTM.

+## CPU Only

+My LSTM implementation sppeds up inference on CPU ONLY.
+It is not optimized for GPU.

 ## Test Data

 Install Pytorch and run simple.py to generate test data.